TresAmigosSD/SMV/docs/user/smv_desc_label.md

 [("b", "test col a")]
 ```

-As you can see, rename will persist the metadata when you referring the original
+As you can see, renaming a column will persist its metadata in this way.
-column as `col(colname)`.

 Regular projections without re-calculation will preserve metadata.